himmAllRight/himmAllRight-source/content/post/foundryvtt-service-ansible-role.md

     dest: /lib/systemd/system/foundryvtt.service
 ```

-The `src` is set to the relative location for the role of the template we
+The `src` is set to the relative location (to the role) of the template we
 defined earlier, and the `dest` is set to where we would like the generated
 file to be copied to.
 This template is a unit file for a systemd service, so
 I'm going to copy it to `/lib/systemd/system/foundryvtt.service`.

-Last but not least, with the service defined, lets start it:
+Last but not least, lets start the newly created service:

 ```yaml
 - name: Start foundryvtt service